aws-powertools/powertools-lambda-java/docs/upgrade.md

 <!-- - Remove deprecated methods: https://github.com/aws-powertools/powertools-lambda-java/pull/1624/files#diff-0afede8005aa2baeba2770f66d611bf0e8ee3969205be27e803682a7f2d6520a -->
 <!-- - Re-designed metrics module: https://github.com/aws-powertools/powertools-lambda-java/issues/1848 -->

-The Metrics utility was re-designed to be more modular and allow the addition of new metrics providers in the future.
+The Metrics utility was redesigned to be more modular and allow for the addition of new metrics providers in the future.
 The same EMF-based metrics logging still applies but will be called via an updated public interface.
 Consider the following list to understand some of changes:

 - `#!java @Metrics` was renamed to `#!java @FlushMetrics`
 - `#!java MetricsLogger.metricsLogger()` was renamed to `#!java MetricsFactory.getMetricsInstance()`